Over 1,700 voluntary organisations work in the criminal justice system.

 Most voluntary sector organisations in criminal justice are locally run.
 The local connection, in addition to the commitment and independence of the sector, can give credibility with people in the criminal justice system who may believe that the state has failed them.
 These factors can help the sector to build and maintain trust with a group that can be difficult to engage with.

-Individual volunteer involvement can also be important - sometimes this will be the first time someone spends time with an offender who isn’t being paid to do so.
+Individual volunteer involvement can also be important - sometimes this will be the first time someone spends time with an a person in contact with the criminal justice system who isn’t being paid to do so.
 Peer mentoring schemes have proved particularly effective.

 The sector can be innovative and responsive to the needs of people and their communities.
 Its focus on the individual allows it to meet complex needs in changing circumstances before, during and after sentencing.